 EMG Sensor Circuit with Arduino

-While Myoware has one of the best EMG sensors, we can’t deny that it’s quite expensive.
-Thankfully, there are cheaper alternatives like the Grove-EMG Detector, which we’ll be using for this circuit.
+While Myoware has one of the best EMG sensors, we can’t deny that it’s pretty expensive.
+Thankfully, there are cheaper alternatives like the Grove-EMG Detector, which we’ll use for this circuit.
 It has similar features from the look of things, and you can easily integrate it with a microcontroller.

 Here’s what you’ll need for this project.